-Wolf Blitzer is CNN's lead political anchor and the anchor of The Situation Room with Wolf Blitzer, CNNs fast-paced, political news program that provides up-to-the minute coverage of the days events.
-Blitzers program airs every weekday at 5 p.m.
-ET and in an abbreviated format on Saturday evenings at 6 p.m.
-ET.
+Wolf Blitzer is CNN's lead political anchor and the anchor of The Situation Room with Wolf Blitzer, CNN's fast-paced, news program that provides up-to-the minute coverage of the day's events.
+Blitzer's 90-minute program airs every weekday at 5 p.m.
+ET and he also anchors the network's 1 p.m.
+ET hour.
 He has been with the network for 23 years.

 In addition to politics, Blitzer is also known for his in-depth reporting on international news.
-Most recently, Blitzer traveled to Cairo, Egypt to sit down at the presidential palace with the countrys first democratically elected leader, President Mohamed Morsy.
+In January 2013, Blitzer traveled to Cairo, Egypt to sit down at the presidential palace with President Mohamed Morsy.
 In December 2010, he was granted rare access to travel to North Korea with former New Mexico Gov. Bill Richardson.
 While in country as the only network journalist, he took viewers inside the communist, totalitarian regime with reports from the rarely seen streets of Pyongyang and Kim II-sung University.

 Known for his Middle East expertise, Blitzer reported from Israel in the midst of the war between that country and Hezbollah during the summer of 2006 and he also returned to the region with CNN anchor Anderson Cooper in 2012.
 In 2005, Blitzer was the only American news anchor to cover the Dubai Ports World story on the ground in the United Arab Emirates.
 He also traveled to the Middle East in 2005 to report on the second anniversary of the war in Iraq.
 In 2003, Blitzer reported on the Iraq war from the Persian Gulf region.